pianocomposer321/yabs.nvim/README.md

 file.
 If you answer `yes` then no further prompts will occur until this file's content changes.
 Answering `no` will mark the file as untrusted and it will not be loaded now, nor in the future.
-No answer will ignore the file for this session, but will ask again later.
+No answer will ignore the file for this session, but will ask again later. `.yabs` files edited from Neovim will automatically be trusted (via `BufWritePost`).

-To reset information about file being trusted/untrusted use the command `:YabsResetTrust PATH_TO_YABS_FILE`.
-This will make Yabs prompt for trust the next time when the file is loaded.

 The information about trusted files is stored in a database that is saved under Neovim's user data directory (output of `:echo stdpath('data')`).
+To trust/untrust a file use `:YabsTrust FILE`/`:YabsTrust!
+FILE`.
+To reset information about given file use `:YabsTrustReset FILE` or `:YabsTrustResetAll` to reset the whole database.

 ## Telescope integration